 Applicants must have a minimum of a Doctoral degree in a related science.
-Candidate must be eligible for board certification in Diagnostic Medical Physics and for licensure in medical physics in the state of Texas.
-Experience and eligibility for licensure in nuclear medicine is considered an asset.
-Applicants must be a U.S. citizen or non-U.S. citizen that are lawfully authorized to work in U.S.A to apply.
+Candidates must be board certified or eligible for board certification in Diagnostic Medical Physics and/or Nuclear Medicine and eligible for licensure in medical physics in the state of Texas.
+Experience in CT protocol optimization and eligibility for licensure in nuclear medicine are considered an asset.
+Applicants must be legally authorized to work in the USA to apply.

 The American Association of Physicists in Medicine (AAPM) is a partner in the AIP Career Network, a collection of online job sites for scientists, engineers,